rstudio/team-admin.rstudio.com/docs/rstudio_server_pro/startup_and_packages.md

-### Installing binary packages from RStudio Package Manager
+## Installing binary packages

-Now is a good time to introduce one powerful benefit of package manager:
+Now is a good time to introduce one powerful benefit of RStudio Package Manager:

 * You can serve binary versions of R packages using RStudio Package Manager
 * This has a substantial performance benefit for users, since they don't have to compile all packages from source